-Students who wish to register for a course load for more than 19 credit hours must follow the process outlined by their respective Department Chair and may only be permitted if one or more of the following guidelines are in place: A student must have a 2.0 CDA (D average) on all assures completed for the
+Students who wish to register for a course load for more than 19 credit hours must follow the process outlined by their respective Department Chair and may only be permitted if one or more of the following guidelines are in place:

-☐ A student must have a 3.0 GPA (B average) on all courses completed for the immediately preceding semester.
+A student must have a 3.0 GPA (B average) on all courses completed for the immediately preceding semester.

-☐ The student is a senior or in good academic standing.
+The student is a senior or in good academic standing.